roman-milk/roman-milk.github.io/bedding-the-babysitter.md

+===

- ****** Bedding the Babysitter Ch.
-02 ****** bysilkstockingslover© Jenny and the Asian girl.
+Jenny and the Asian girl.
 I smiled, that Rosie had it made.
 The stall door opened and the blonde walked out.
 She walked up to Jenny and kissed her hard.
 Jenny was shocked, but did not move away.
 The blonde then broke the kiss, winked at me and walked out of the bathroom.

  Jenny looked at me tentatively and after I gave a slight nod, she went into the stall.
 As instructed she knocked on the stall door twice and said, "I am a white whore who needs black pussy."